 Absolutely!
 We ask that if you do come with a friend, you and your friend(s) maintain openness to meeting new people and sharing this special experience with the entire group.

-Students love that this is an older teen trip that caters to their age group.
+On the Europe for Older Teens: European Explorer trip, students love that this is an older teen trip that specifically caters to their age group.
 They appreciate the additional independence they are given and that the trip puts a focus on helping them learn to be confident travelers.
-They love using the Euro Rail pass and having the classic backpacker experience traveling Europe by rail.
+They absolutely love having the quintessential backpacker experience traveling Europe by rail.

 What is included?